b-rbmp/cv-gesture-recognition/README.md

 #### **1. Simple CNN Model**

 To serve as a baseline for more complex and/or powerful pretrained models, we implemented a simple CNN model for hand gesture recognition.
-It is divided in a feature extraction part and a classification part.
+It is divided into a feature extraction part and a classification part.
 The feature extraction part of the model consists of 5 convolutional blocks.
 Each block includes:
 - Convolutional Layer: Applies a convolution operation with a specific number of filters, kernel size, stride, and padding.
 - ReLU Activation: Applies the ReLU activation function.
 - Max Pooling Layer: Applies a max pooling operation to reduce the spatial dimensions.